shakerin/pyland/Project Status and Plan.md

 * frame objects from TemplateLibrary class can be utilized to generate text or execute accessible system commands,
 * Finalize a structure that can be used for generating texts
 * execute commands easily from users perspective
+* create package for distribution

 ## Next Step
-* create package for distribution
+* Clean up main modules and test codes
+* Add documentation

 ## Common Terms